bonsai-rx/machinelearning-examples/examples/LinearDynamicalSystems/NeuralLatents/EstimatingParameters/README.md

 ![Estimate Parameters](EstimateParameters.bonsai)
 :::

 The first group node, `LoadData`, loads the training dataset and converts it into a `Tensor` object.
 It then reshapes it so that the dimensions are `time` x `neurons` and passes it to a `ReplaySubject` called `SpikeCounts` to be used in the downstream processing pipeline.
-In this example, the entire batch of data are loaded.
+In this example, the entire batch of data is loaded at once.

 The `LoadModel` group node uses the `CreateKalmanFilter` node to specify the model.
 We leave the optional parameters blank.
 We set the `NumStates` to `10` and the `NumObservations` to `142` to match the number of spiking neurons contained in the dataset.
 This then feeds into a `BehaviorSubject` node called `KalmanFilterModel` for use in other parts of the workflow.